dev3mike/jwb/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License with attribution requirements.
+This means you are free to use, modify, and distribute the project, provided that you:

+1. Include the original license and copyright notice
+2. Provide appropriate credit to [JWB](https://github.com/dev3mike/jwb)
+3. Include a link to the original repository

+See the [LICENSE](./LICENSE) file for full details.

 ## Support